Sampling String Vacua Using Generative Models: Introduction

 After training, the model can be used to sample $\mathbf{x}$ from the optimal $p_{\bm{\theta}}(\mathbf{x})$, thus generating new data.
 Since the method is probabilistic, it is not guaranteed that the generated sample is accurate.
 A measure of sample accuracy is needed, and what this is will depend on the type of data.

 Adapting this methodology to string phenomenology is then straight-forward.
 We start with a data set of valid\footnote{We will define ``valid'' in Sec.~\ref{sec:bgphys}; these vacua satisfy weaker constraints than those of realistic string vacua.} string vacua on $X$, which we view as samples from some unknown distribution $p_{\rm vacua}(\mathbf{x})$.
 We select a generative model, and train it, using the data set, to learn an approximation of $p_{\rm vacua}(\mathbf{x})$.
-We check the sample accuracy of the model by checking that the generated \Xx ~obey all constraints for realistic vacua; this exact check can be done numerically, to some desired precision.
+We check the sample accuracy of the model by checking that the generated \Xx ~obey all constraints for valid vacua; this exact check can be done numerically, to some desired precision.
 Once the vacua are generated and checked, they can be used for any downstream task in string phenomenology.
 Or, the trained models can be used in conjunction with other computational tools, that rely on sampling $\mathbf{x}$.

 In this paper, we will explore flux vacua of type IIB string theory, for which $X$ is a Calabi-Yau orientifold.
-This is a popular setting for cosmology models in string theory \cite{Kachru:2003aw,Balasubramanian:2005zx},\footnote{See \cite{McAllister:2024lnt} for the state of the art of these constructions.} and the vacua are known to have interesting structural properties, see e.g. \cite{Douglas:2003um,Ashok:2003gk,Denef:2004ze,Danielsson:2006xw,Chialva:2007sv,Krippendorf:2021uxu,Krippendorf:2022gcl,Chauhan:2025rdj}.
-Early this year, Chauchan et.al.~\cite{Chauhan:2025rdj} developed an algorithm (leveraging \cite{Demirtas:2022hqf,Dubey:2023dvu}) for the construction of such vacua in a designated, finite region of moduli space.
-Applying this algorithm to the CY manifold $\mathbb{CP}^4_{[11169]}[18]$, Chauchan et.al.~systematically constructed flux vacua in the given region of moduli space.
+This is a popular setting for cosmology models in string theory \cite{Kachru:2003aw,Balasubramanian:2005zx},\footnote{See \cite{McAllister:2024lnt} for the state of the art of these constructions.} and the vacua are known to have interesting structural properties.\footnote{The non-trivial structure of the type IIB landscape is well-documented, e.g.~via approximate statistical distributions \cite{Ashok:2003gk, Denef:2004ze} and direct numerical \cite{Danielsson:2006xw,Chialva:2007sv} approaches.
+The statistical structure of M-theory is studied in \cite{Douglas:2003um} and \cite{Krippendorf:2022gcl} explores the structure of a simplified landscape model.} Early this year, Chauhan et.al.~\cite{Chauhan:2025rdj} developed an algorithm (leveraging \cite{Demirtas:2022hqf,Dubey:2023dvu}) for the construction of such vacua in a designated, finite region of moduli space.
+Applying this algorithm to the CY manifold $\mathbb{CP}^4_{[11169]}[18]$, Chauhan et.al.~systematically constructed flux vacua in the given region of moduli space.
 In this paper, we will use one of the datasets of \cite{Chauhan:2025rdj} to train generative models to predict a vector $\bf{x}$ of flux integers that leads to valid string vacua in this setting.